Tohsig/obsidian-front-matter-tag-wizard/README.md

 **Workaround**

-Always use the suggestion pop up, or always move the cursor off of the frontmatter tags before switching notes.
+Always use the suggestion pop up, or always move the cursor off of the front matter tags before switching notes.
 Either will trigger the formatting.

 ### The Speed Demon
-If you're using multiline mode, your `tags:` key is at the bottom of your frontmatter, and you hit `enter` quickly...there's a chance that the autoformatter will kick in and remove all of empty lines (including your cursor line).
+If you're using multiline mode, your `tags:` key is at the bottom of your front matter, and you hit `enter` quickly...there's a chance that the autoformatter will kick in and remove all of empty lines (including your cursor line).

 **Workaround**